Approaching Capacity at High-Rates with Iterative Hard-Decision Decoding: Ensembles and Decoding Algorithms

-Decoding proceeds by passing binary messages along the edges connecting the variable and constraint nodes and is best understood from the implied computation graph.
-Let $r_{i}\in\{0,1\}$ denote the received channel value for variable node $i$ and $\mu_{i\to j}^{(\ell)}$ be the binary message from the $i$-th variable node to the $j$-th constraint node in the $\ell$-th iteration.
-For simplicity, we assume no bit appears twice in a constraint and let $\sigma_{j}(k)$ be the index of the variable node connected to the $k$-th socket of the $j$-th constraint.
-Let $j'$ be the other neighbor of the $i$-th variable node and let $\sigma_{j}(k)=i$.
-Then, the iterative decoder is defined by the recursion where, for the $i$-th variable node and the $j$-th constraint node, the candidate decoding vector is $\bm{v}_{j\to i}^{(\ell)}=(\mu_{\sigma_{j}(1)\to j}^{(\ell)},\mu_{\sigma_{j}(2)\to j}^{(\ell)},\dots,\mu_{\sigma_{j}(n)\to j}^{(\ell)})$ except that the $k$-th entry is replaced by $r_{i}$.
-It is very important to note that the above decoder passes extrinsic messages and \emph{is not the same} as simply iterating between row and column decoders.
-This allows one to rigorously apply DE.
+Now, we start to describe the ideal iterative HDD under the assumption that the all-zero codeword was transmitted.
+Decoding proceeds by passing binary messages along edges connecting variable nodes and constraint nodes.
+Let $r_{i}\in\{0,1\}$ denote the received channel value for the $i$-th variable node, and let $\nu_{i,j}^{(\ell)}\in\{0,1\}$ be the binary message from the $i$-th variable node to the $j$-th constraint node in the $\ell$-th iteration.
+For simplicity, we assume no bit appears twice in a constraint, and let $\sigma_{j}(k)$ be the index of the variable node connected to the $k$-th socket of the $j$-th constraint.
+Let $j'$ be the other neighbor of the $i$-th variable node, and $\sigma_{j}(k)=i$.
+Then, the iterative decoder is defined by the recursion